AdelineKropf/ECE-230-Lab-Week-9/README.md

 ## Lab Questions

 ### In plain English describe the function and use of a multiplexer.
     A multiplexer has inputs a selector and an output.
+It has 2^n inputs, one output, and n selector lines (n is the number of).
 The selector is used to pick what input is used for the output.
 A multiplexer can be used for a variety of things like choosing which data to send or as a track selector at a junction in a railroad where multiple tracks can lead into